NoPantsCrash/pyroll20/README.md

 This project is licensed under the GNU GENERAL PUBLIC LICENSE v3.<br/>

 ### TODO
-Fixing addition to individual rolls.<br/>
-Adding additional syntax for advantage and disadvantage and so on.<br/>
+Adding additional syntax for advantage and disadvantage and so on.[Under Development]<br/>
-Wrap it in some sort of gui for a standalone app.[maybe]
+Wrap it in some sort of gui for a standalone app.[Maybe]